wso2-attic/ballerina-integrator/docs/content/src/learn/guides/services/converting-json-to-xml-and-upload-to-ftp/README.md

   password="@encrypted:{3SCS/ET4uaJKVZwh+/If3rvU9ImbZSCmrruroMF5Sig=}"
 ```

-After that `ftp:Client` created with `ftpConfig`.
+After that `ftp:Client` is created with `ftpConfig`.
 The HTTP listener service will run on 8080 port when you start running the program.
-When request receives to the HTTP service, get the JSON payload and transformed to XML.
-Since ballerina language is type-safe language, we have to check transformed result returns XML or error.
-If XML returned, then we are writing the XML to the remote FTP location specified in the top with the FTP client.
-The return result of the `ftp:put` operation was successful, then respond to the call building JSON payload using `http:Response.` If there is any error return from the above actions, then relevant error message builds with the error reason and respond to the caller.
+When the request is received by the HTTP service, it gets the JSON payload and transforms it to XML.
+Since Ballerina language is a type-safe language, we have to check if the transformed result returns XML or error.
+If XML is returned, then we write the XML to the remote FTP location specified in the top with the FTP client.
+If the return result of the `ftp:put` operation was successful, respond to the call by building JSON payload using `http:Response`.
+If any error is returned from the above actions, the relevant error message builds with the error reason and responds to the caller.

 ## Run the integration
 First, let’s build the module.
 While being in the converting-json-to-xml-and-upload-to-ftp directory, execute the following command.